 In 1970 he graduated from the Camera Department of All-Russian State University of Cinematography (VGIK).
 He lives and works in Minsk and he is an Honoured Artist of Republic of Belarus.
 He shot 28 movies, among them such successful and loved by public movies as The Adventures of Pinocchio and About Little Red Riding Hood.

 Leonid Konovalov graduated with honours from the Camera Department of VGIK in 1987.
-Currently he is an Associate Professor of the Cameraman Department of VGIK.
+Currently he is an Associate Professor of the Camera Department of the Russian State University of Cinematography.
 He was a camera operator or an additional camera operator on many films and series.
-He was a camera operator of the movie The Belovs which received the State Award in 1994.
+He was camera operator on the movie The Belovs which received the State Award in 1994.

 He engineered the non-standard photographic films RETRO and DS-50 at the Shostka Chemical Plant "Svema" which were used in the production of 14 movies.
 In the magazine "Cinema and Television Technology" (in Russian) Leonid has published seven articles in scientific and technical topics.
 He also has written the book How to Make Sense of Films.